 The recall affects 142 models of Kidde fire extinguishers with plastic handles and push button “pindicators,” some of which have been sold since 1973.

 Kidde said it would replace the defective fire extinguishers for free.

 Why Our Firm is Opposed to Filing a Class Action in the Kidde Fire Extinguisher Litigation

 Although we are a nationally recognized class action firm, the Products Liability Litigation Group at Schmidt & Clark, LLP, is not filing such a claim over injuries and/or property damage alleged from defective Kidde fire extinguishers.
 In these types of cases, class action lawsuits often result in “low-ball” settlement agreements and higher attorney’s fees.
 We want to maximize all client’s payouts, and for this reason are only filing individual claims on behalf of people who were injured or had property damage.

 Do I Have a Kidde Fire Extinguisher Recall Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Kidde Fire Extinguisher Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new personal injury, wrongful death or property damage cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one was injured, died, or had property damage as the result of a defective fire extinguisher, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you or a loved one was injured, died, or had property damage as the result of a defective fire extinguisher, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a lawsuit and we can help.